-Neighbourhood planning is a process introduced by Central Government to give local communities direct power to develop a shared vision for their neighbourhood and shape the development and growth of their local area.
+Neighbourhood planning is a process introduced by central government to give local communities direct power to develop a shared vision for their neighbourhood and local area.

 It is a process that is led by the community rather than the council.
 Its aim must be to improve the social, economic and environmental well-being of the area.

 In undertaking neighbourhood planning, local communities can choose to:

 - set planning policies through a neighbourhood plan.
 These policies will be used in determining planning applications.

 - grant planning permission through Neighbourhood Development Orders and Community Right to Build Orders for specific development which complies with the order.

 Neighbourhood planning is not a legal requirement but a right which communities in England can choose to use.

 There are potentially other means of achieving the outcomes a community wants.
 For example incorporating their proposals for the neighbourhood into:

 A community must apply to the Council to be designated as a neighbourhood forum, and a neighbourhood area needs to be agreed.
 Once that is done they can begin preparing any of the following:

 There are legal requirements for designating a neighbourhood forum and neighbourhood area and the process is subject to consultation.